MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 Consider a tenant Contoso, which has set up a manual trust relation with another Azure AD organization Fabrikam, via [B2B direct connect](/microsoftteams/shared-channels).
 When restricted access control is enabled for a shared channel site in Contoso tenant, only users in Contoso will be subjected to restricted access control policy.
 Fabrikam users will continue to be evaluated for site permissions only.

-> [!NOTE]
+> [!IMPORTANT]
 > Site permissions for a shared channel site can’t be managed independently through SharePoint and must be done in Microsoft Teams.

 ## Auditing

-Audit events are available in Microsoft Purview compliance portal to help you monitor restricted access control activities.
+Audit events are available in [Microsoft Purview compliance portal](/microsoft-365/compliance/microsoft-365-compliance-center) to help you monitor restricted access control activities.
 Audit events are logged for the following activities:

 1. Applying Restricted Access Control for site
 2. Removing Restricted Access Control for site